 Jeff Weston, executive director of the National Homeschool Association, said that while it’s “unfortunate” the provision was removed and it would have helped homeschooling families in the short term, in the long run, the assistance likely would have meant more government interference, like testing requirements or home visits.

-No, donations of money or educational supplies to your homeschool may not be written off on the taxes of your kindly relatives.
+No, donations of money or homeschool supply expenses may not be written off as tax-deductible.

-I was asked if homeschooling could be regarded as a hobby and thus you could make some hobby deductions.
+I was asked if homeschooling could be regarded as a hobby, thus considering it a hobby deduction and approving it as a homeschool tax credit.
 This would be tough as the IRS regulations say you can only deduct up to the amount of income you make from the hobby.

 “For purposes of the tuition and fees deduction, an eligible student is a student who is enrolled in one or more courses at an eligible educational institution (as defined under Qualified Education Expenses, earlier).
 The student must have either a high school diploma or a General Educational Development (GED) credential.“

 You may take a charity donation tax deduction for donations to 501(3)(C) non-profit homeschool organizations.
 Most state-wide homeschool associations have that designation, but check first.
 Most local homeschool support groups do not, but a few may.

 If you donate used curriculum to a non-profit, such as your local library, and carefully record the value of the donation, you may take this as a material donation to a charitable organization.
 Get a receipt.